PortoSnooze/PortoSnooze.github.io/_posts/2021-01-29-howToGitHub.md

 (The `.` after add just tells git you want to add all files in the current directory)

-Next we want to 'commit' the snapshot of the files we added in the previous step - these can be considered as backups, which will allow you to recover to a previous version of your blog if needed.
+Next we want to 'commit' the snapshot of the files we added in the previous step - these can be considered as backups, which will allow you to recover to a previous version of your website if needed.

 {% highlight ruby %}
 git commit -m "initial commit"